nassar151/checkpoint-project-2-25/readme.txt

 Run the application:
-Use the command mvn spring-boot:run in your IDE (IntelliJ IDEA) or your local terminal.
+Use the command ./mvnw spring-boot:run in your IDE (IntelliJ IDEA) or your local terminal.

 Set up Postman: